 In the case of Langer, unlike many other committed intellectuals and also unlike most supporters of ‘deep ecology’, this very radical vision has nothing aristocratic or elitist about it.
 In this sense, it can be said that Alex Langer was a full-time politician, and we must add that his voluntary and early death was one of the main causes of the political decline of the Italian Greens.

 According to Langer, in order to achieve an ecological transformation of society and the economy, the process has to be “socially desirable” for the majority of people.
-Thus, if environmentalists and Greens want to win their democratic battle, they need to propose solutions built on the model designed by a and concrete changes which are able to meet the needs and aspirations of women and men, outside of any mythology, as illusory as it is unacceptable, of an ecological ‘new man’, build on the model designed by a cenacle of wise people.
+Thus, if environmentalists and Greens want to win their democratic battle, they need to propose solutions and concrete changes which can meet the needs and aspirations of women and men, outside of any mythology, as illusory as it is unacceptable, of an ecological ‘new man’ designed by a cenacle of wise people.

 Twenty years after the suicide of Alex Langer, the most fundamental question for environmentalists has not changed; as he put it in a speech in 1994: “for us, the main task is not to establish what we should and what we should not do, but to elicit the kinds of motivations and impulses that allow for the necessary changes to be made.”
 There is of course an alternative to this option: to condemn political ecology to remain merely a symptom of the ills which it rails against without ever becoming the remedy to heal them.
 Just as the Trappist monks of the Middle Ages would repeat the same transfixing mantra over and over again: “Remember that you will die.”